 Scroll down to find out more about ASC, or click one of the buttons below:

-The day-to-day work includes work on individual cases where we help students on a range of different issues.
+The day-to-day work of our dedicated team of advisers includes work on individual cases where we help students on a range of different issues.
 We provide information on any options available to the student and help guide them through University processes.
-We give advice and information about where students can access support for health and personal problems, as well as signposting or making referrals to more specialist services.
+We can accompany students to meetings with the University, and we can look at students’ draft statements or responses to the University.

 What can we help with?

 Academic issues - including exceptional circumstances, academic appeals, academic misconduct, fitness to practise, fitness to study, transferring or withdrawing course, programme extensions, repeat of study and leave of absence.

 Complaints and conduct - relating to either academic or disciplinary issues.
 If you wish to raise a complaint about another student, an academic decision or a member of staff, or if you are the subject of a complaint of disciplinary investigation, our advisers can help guide you through the process.

 Student welfare & wellbeing - if you are worried about your own or someone else’s health or wellbeing, are feeling homesick or experiencing stress or anxiety, or are having any difficulties with your time at University, get in touch and we can help you get the support you need.